-Usage of neon underglow lighting is governed by Utah Code, Title 41: Motor Vehicles, Chapter 6a: Traffic Code, Part 16: Vehicle Equipment.
+In Utah neon underglow is regulated by Utah Code, Title 41: Motor Vehicles, Chapter 6a: Traffic Code, Part 16: Vehicle Equipment.

 Is neon underglow legal in Utah?